cirquit/UTFTConverter/README.md

   * If you specify a non-existing directory as target, it will be created ()
   * The length of the array is NOT preceded by `0x`
   * The output for the different platforms is exactly the same, but it's not the one you get if you use the online converter at [RinkyDink](http://www.rinkydinkelectronics.com/t_imageconverter565.php).
 I still have to understand the differences in the header
+  * You can use the flags in any order you want

 #### TODO: